wolfadex/gmtk-gamejam-2020/README.md

 # Ctrl

+If you land here before the [GMTK Game Jam 2020](https://itch.io/jam/gmtk-2020) ends, please leave us a rating on [our submission page](https://itch.io/jam/gmtk-2020/rate/697767).
+An honest rating would be most appreciated.

 A game about finishing your work without letting the distractions get out of control.
 [Play Here](https://wolfadex.github.io/gmtk-gamejam-2020/)

 <img src="./screenshot_title-screen.png" width=600 />